Bhopal disaster: Subsequent legal action

 Legal proceedings involving UCC, the United States and Indian governments, local Bhopal authorities, and the disaster victims started immediately after the catastrophe.
 The Indian Government passed the Bhopal Gas Leak Act in March 1985, allowing the Government of India to act as the legal representative for victims of the disaster, leading to the beginning of legal proceedings.
 Initial lawsuits were generated in the United States federal court system.
 On 17 April 1985, Federal District court judge John F. Keenan (overseeing one lawsuit) suggested that "'fundamental human decency' required Union Carbide to provide between $5 million and $10 million to immediately help the injured" and suggested the money could be quickly distributed through the International Red Cross.
 UCC, on the notion that doing so did not constitute an admission of liability and the figure could be credited toward any future settlement or judgement, offered a $5 million relief fund two days later.
 The Indian government turned down the offer.

 In March 1986, UCC proposed a settlement figure, endorsed by plaintiffs' U.S. attorneys, of $350 million that would, according to the company, "generate a fund for Bhopal victims of between $500–600 million over 20 years".
 In May, litigation was transferred from the United States to Indian courts by a U.S. District Court ruling.
-Following an appeal of this decision, the U.S. Court of Appeals affirmed the transfer, judging, in January 1987, that UCIL was a "separate entity, owned, managed and operated exclusively by Indian citizens in India".
+Following an appeal of this decision, the U.S. Court of Appeals affirmed the transfer in November 1986, judging that UCIL was a "a separate and independent legal entity, managed and operated exclusively by Indian citizens in India".

-The Government of India refused the offer from Union Carbide and claimed US$3.3 billion.
+The Government of India refused the offer from Union Carbide, and claimed US$3.3 billion.
 The Indian Supreme Court told both sides to come to an agreement and "start with a clean slate" in November 1988.
 Eventually, in an out-of-court settlement reached in February 1989, Union Carbide agreed to pay US$470 million for damages caused in the Bhopal disaster.
 The amount was immediately paid.

 Throughout 1990, the Indian Supreme Court heard appeals against the settlement.
 In October 1991, the Supreme Court upheld the original $470 million, dismissing any other outstanding petitions that challenged the original decision.
 The Court ordered the Indian government "to purchase, out of settlement fund, a group medical insurance policy to cover 100,000 persons who may later develop symptoms" and cover any shortfall in the settlement fund.
 It also requested UCC and its subsidiary UCIL "voluntarily" fund a hospital in Bhopal, at an estimated $17 million, to specifically treat victims of the Bhopal disaster.
 The company agreed to this.